PRIME Week

 Day One: Dental Impressions

-To start your PRIME week the first appointment you will have will be with Dr. Christine Campbell, to get impressions of your teeth.
+To start your PRIME week the first appointment you will have will be with at SMILE Innovations dentistry, to get impressions of your teeth.
 A model of your teeth will be built that we will use to manufacture you oral splint with.
 This process needs to be started as early as possible to ensure we get the splint back to you as soon as we possibly can.
-This appointment should not take more than 15-20 minutes.
+This appointment should not take more than 30 minutes.

 Day One: Clinical Integration Assessment

-On the first day you are here your Clincial Integration Specialist will spend 1-2 hours with you reviewing your history, obtaining some objective data, and finalizing which specialists you will need to see based on those findings.
+On the first day you are here your Clincial Integration Specialist/Case managing Physical Therapist, will spend 1-2 hours with you reviewing your history, obtaining some objective data, and finalizing which specialists you will need to see based on those findings.
 Commonly, shoe recommendations and orthotic needs will be made at this session.

 Day One: Vision Assessement and Treatment